Gravy Train (band): Barratt's "Christian perspective"

 Norman Barratt had become a born again Christian at the end of 1969.
 John O'Regan quoted him as saying: "When we were making the first Gravy Train album, my old manager in The Hunters, Norman Littler, had become a Christian while I had been away touring and recording with the band.
 We had both spent years talking about God and the world and trying to make sense of it all.
 He heard the Gospel of Jesus Christ and it turned his life around.
 He told me about it months later when I was home visiting.
 When I read the family bible, a thing I'd never done before, I was deeply affected by what I read about who Jesus is and what he has done for all of us and committed my life to Him."

 In this era, rock musicians that practised Christianity and worked within the secular progressive scene were a rarity.
 The contemporary Christian music scene in the UK was in its infancy and Cliff Richard would have been, apart from Terry Dene, the best-known example of a UK rocker embracing Christianity.

 "The rest of the band were tolerant and sympathetic of my position," Barratt commented, "and the Record Companies never tried to dissuade me.
 The Christian experience influenced all of my lyrics for Gravy Train.
 Not overtly, but certainly they were written from a Christian perspective.
 I did not think that I had a right to 'preach' to audiences who had just come to hear the band and have a good time – although a lot of people who had read interviews in the music press did come backstage almost every night to find out what it was all about.
 Some of them were saved and are still going strong today; most of them did not but seemed to respect my beliefs.
 None ever ridiculed me."

-Second Birth at Dawn (but still no chart success)
+Second Birth at Dawn Records

-In 1973, Gravy Train moved from Vertigo to Dawn Records, the progressive offshoot of Don Kirshner’s PYE Records label.
+In 1973, Gravy Train moved from Vertigo to Dawn Records, the progressive offshoot of Pye Records.
 This produced Second Birth — eight tracks, two of which ("Strength of a Dream" and "Tolpuddle Episode") were released as a single.
-Again it failed to set the charts alight.
+The album did not chart.